 - a.
 The University will maintain a permanent written disciplinary record for every student assessed the sanction of suspension, expulsion, denial or revocation of a degree, dismissal from an academic program, or withdrawal of a diploma.
-A written record of any other sanction assessed will be maintained for at least six years.
+Suspension is noted on the official transcript during the term of suspension.
+A permanent notation of expulsion is also placed on the official transcript .
+A written record of any other case investigated by the dean of students will be maintained for at least seven years.
 The disciplinary record will reflect the nature of the charge, the sanction assessed, and any other pertinent information. - b.
 The contents of a student's disciplinary record may be made available by the president or the president's delegate to appropriate University officials who have a legitimate educational interest. - c.
 The contents of a student's disciplinary record may be made available to persons outside the University only upon written request of the student, or in accordance with state and federal law.